Skip to main content

 • 85% reported that the options counselor educated them on available community resources

 In July 2018, the program received an Aging Innovations and Achievement Award from the National Association of Area Agencies on Aging.
-The AAA7 awarded the local hospitals and providers with Partnership of the Year.
+Also in 2018, AAA7 awarded their annual Partnership Award to the local hospitals and providers who assisted with the Hospital2Home program.

 Challenges